virtualarchitectures/Proj4js_Server/README.md

-# Proj4js_Server
+# Proj4js Server
-A Nodejs server for performing coordinate projections on the fly
+A Nodejs and Express server using Proj4js to perform coordinate projections on the fly.

+WOKR IN PROGRESS